AvaloniaCommunity/Avalonia.Microcharts/README.md

-# Avalonia.Microcharts
+# Avalonia MicroCharts

-a simple Avalonia only port of the [Microcharts](https://github.com/dotnet-ad/Microcharts) charting library.
+a simple Avalonia only port of the [Microcharts](https://github.com/dotnet-ad/Microcharts) library by [Alois Deniel(http://aloisdeniel.github.io/)

 ![](github/img/charts.png)

 **TODOs:**
 - Extract styling information from `src/Avalonia.Microcharts/Layout/*` to `StyledProperties` on dedicated Controls (BarChartControl, LineChartControl, ...).
 - Provide (or bind to existing) values for Dark and Light themes.

+**Contribut